-Get started guide · Cloudflare Workers docs
+Get started guide

 wrangler login in your terminal into a browser and log in.

-Open the browser, log into your account, and select Authorize Wrangler.
-This will send an API Token to Wrangler so it can deploy your scripts to Cloudflare.
+Open the browser, log into your account, and select Allow.
+This will send an OAuth Token to Wrangler so it can deploy your scripts to Cloudflare.

 4. Generate a new project